flutter/website/src/get-started/fwe/local-caching.md

 ### Caching data with `shared_preferences`

-[`shared_preferences`][] is a Flutter plugin which wraps platform-specific [key-value storage][] on all six of Flutter's target platforms.
+[`shared_preferences`][] is a Flutter plugin that wraps platform-specific [key-value storage][] on all six of Flutter's target platforms.
 Although these underlying platform key-value stores were designed for small data sizes, they are still suitable for a caching strategy for most applications.
 For a complete guide, see our other resources on using key-value stores.

 * Cookbook: [Store key-value data on disk][]
 * Video: [Package of the Week: `shared_preferences`][]